 Upon scrolling down, artists can get more granular data about what made up each month’s earnings.
 Earnings by release displays first, followed by earnings by song to give artists a sense that they are digging deeper as they scroll more.
 The dropdown menu enables users to switch between previous months as well.

 Looking back on designing Royalties, I’d have to admit that it was a long and time consuming process.
-Especially coming from a small product studio last summer, working at Spotify means that I had to be in constant check with other stakeholders and make sure that it aligns with the rest of the company’s identity.
+Especially coming from a small product studio last summer, working at Spotify means that I had to be in constant check with other stakeholders and make sure that there was alignment with the rest of the company’s identity.
 Nevertheless, I’m grateful I was able to go through all of it.
-Because when having the opportunity to design for a product that is catered towards an audience of a million people, the process must be proceeded with tons of care.
+I learned that when having the opportunity to design for a product that is catered towards an audience of a million people, the process must be proceeded with tons of care.

 Talking with user researchers, copy writers, product owners, designers, engineers, and so many other people ended up being an opportunity for improvement because it constantly made me step back and rethink the problem from another perspective.
 Moreover, being at Spotify taught me a lesson about the importance of scaleability, edge cases, and consistency within products.
 I’m incredibly thankful to be part of such a talented group of creatives and contribute to what is hopefully going to become the future of the music industry.